Does Marijuana use causes wrongful death in North Carolina accident?

 Law enforcement personnel state that a Raleigh man was driving a Dodge pickup truck on N.C.
 98 when he diverted into oncoming traffic.
 This caused him to crash into an SUV occupied by two brothers.
 Both brothers were killed in the crash.

 The truck driver was arrested and charged with DWI.
 It is believed that he had been using marijuana prior to the accident; however, blood test results have not been released yet.
-This driver has also been charged in the deaths of the brothers.
+This driver has also been charged with the deaths of the brothers.
 Reports indicate that this is not this driver’s first problem with law enforcement.
 He was already scheduled for court on hit-and-run and other marijuana-related issues.

 North Carolina drivers on their way to work in the early morning hours typically do not expect to be sharing the road with impaired drivers.
 Now, families have been left grieving over the wrongful death of these two gentlemen.
-Although, the apparently negligent driver will face criminal charges, these will not help the families with the numerous financial losses associated with this tragedy.
+Although the apparently negligent driver will face criminal charges, these will not help the families with the numerous financial losses associated with this tragedy.
 Pursuing their options in the civil court system may be the best way to tackle these losses.

 Source: wral.com, Man charged with DWI in fatal Durham crash, No author, Dec.
 27, 2013